 - Increases in material or equipment costs during project execution

-- Define authority and responsibility upfront: Clearly assign decision-making rights regarding when and how contingency funds may be used.
-This should be mutually agreed upon by the full project team.
+- Define authority and responsibility upfront: Assign clear decision-making rights on when and how to use contingency funds, and ensure alignment across the full project team.

-- Align on timing: Establish when contingency funds can be released and under what documentation or escalation process.
+- Align on timing: Establish when contingencies can be released and what documentation or escalation process applies.

-- Include shared savings language: To encourage cost discipline, consider clauses that define how unused contingency funds will be distributed between owner and contractor.
+- Include shared savings language: Encourage cost discipline by defining how unused contingency funds will be split between the owner and contractor.

-- Conduct a pre-project risk assessment: This helps estimate the likelihood of contingency use and sets expectations early.
+- Conduct a pre-project risk assessment: Identify likely triggers for contingency use and set expectations early.

-- Maintain transparent communication during project execution: Real-time visibility into contingency requests, approvals, and usage helps avoid surprises and builds trust.
+- Maintain transparent communication during project execution: Real-time visibility into requests, approvals, and spending builds trust and keeps teams accountable.

-These actions form the foundation of supplier relationship management by fostering fairness, accountability, and collaboration throughout the project lifecycle.
+These steps strengthen supplier relationships by promoting fairness, collaboration, and accountability throughout the project lifecycle.

 Contingency clauses are a safety net and a vital tool in any strategic sourcing or project procurement strategy where variables and outcomes can’t be fully defined upfront.
 They empower organizations to move forward with confidence, even amid uncertainty, while maintaining strong supplier partnerships and performance outcomes.